There may be days when nothing seems to be fine

 The future is not for us to see

-And it’s true whatever will be will be
+And it is true whatever will be will be

-Fear of Death is worse than the death itself
+Fear of failure is worse than failure itself

 In Ancient Greek folklore, a phoenix is a mythical bird that cyclically regenerates or is otherwise born again.
 The history is full of examples-be it the British Rule in India, World War II or Hiroshima in Japan, to exemplify that the human spirit has always overcome all the perils to arise from the dust.

 The “Thousand Year Reich” and downfall of Hitler

 Take the case of Adolf Hitler, who was obsessed with his race and the idea of ethnic “purity”.
 Hitler saw a natural order that placed the so-called “Aryan race” at the top.
 With this belief, his Nazi party executed Jews in concentration-camps.
 It is said that more than 6 million Jews were killed in German-occupied Europe by the end of World War II.

 In the end, Hitler’s planned “Thousand-Year Reich” (Reich is German for “Empire) lasted just over 12 years as he allegedly committed suicide in a bunker.
 After the defeat of Nazi, Germany in World War II, Germany was divided between the two global blocs in the East and West, a period known as the division of Germany which ended with bringing down of the Berlin Wall and unification of West & East Germany.

 From this oppression and dark past to today, a lot has changed in Germany.
 Low levels of discrimination, high levels of innovation, excellent human and capital infrastructure, excellent work opportunities and excellent work/life balance with a strong woman leader (Chancellor) like Angela Merkel at top, Germany has become a great place to live in.

 “Little Boy” of Hiroshima